masa-umich/Rocket-Avionics/board-drivers/ADS1120/README.md

 **Params:**

 - `ADSMain` - The main driver handle
 - `readings` - The pointer to the array where the readings and timestamps should be stored.
-This should be at least as long as the number of thermocouples that were passed to ADS_init
+This should be at least as long as the number of thermocouples that were passed to `ADS_init`

 **Returns:**

 - Returns 0 if retrieving the internal temperature was successful, returns 1 if the internal temperature could not be retrieved

+<a id="readInt"></a>
 ## int ADS_readInternalTemp(ADS_Main_t *ADSMain, float *temp)

 Get the latest internal temperature from one of the ADS1120s.
-By default this is updated twice a second, but it can be changed by changing the ADS_INTERNAL_TEMP_DELAY macro.
+By default this is updated twice a second, but it can be changed by changing the `ADS_INTERNAL_TEMP_DELAY` macro.
 This is the temperature used for cold junction compensation in all read functions.
-The specific ADS1120 that this is retrieved from is whichever ADS1120 is connected to the first thermocouple passed to ADS_init.
+The specific ADS1120 that this is retrieved from is whichever ADS1120 is connected to the first thermocouple passed to `ADS_init`.

 ```c